 If you’re a Mac newcomer or have just installed a new app, it’s handy to get an overview of available shortcuts.
 CheatSheet provides such a thing in a user-friendly manner.

-Navigate dialog boxes and the Dock with your keyboard
+Navigate dialog boxes with your keyboard

 To send focus to the Dock, use Ctrl+F3.
-The first time you do so, Finder will be selected by default.
+The first time you do so, the Finder will be selected by default.
 Subsequently, the first app selected will be whatever you most recently keyboard navigated to.

 New to Mac?
 Let’s get you started on the right track!Want to get the most out of your new MacBook, iMac or other Apple computer?
 Whether this is your first laptop or you’ve just switched from Windows, there are a few things you should know about your new Mac, like basic keyboard shortcuts or how to use the various features macOS has to offer.
 Learn more about what your Mac computer can do for you at the Intego New Mac User Center: Get started now!